 How many hours?
 We need to sleep seven to eight hours on average.
-However, as we grow older we sleep less at night and the sleep we do get is not as restful, so it can be helpful to divide our rest between daytime naps and night time snooze.
+However, as we grow older we sleep less at night and the sleep we do get is not as restful, so it can be helpful to divide our rest between nighttime and a daytime nap.

-If you have problems sleeping, make sure you follow these tips.
+If you don’t get enough sleeping hours, make sure you follow these tips.

-- Don’t watch scary or violent films just before bed.
-Avoid getting hooked on series, sports events, or any other TV programmes that are just starting and you know for a fact that it will end very late.
-The same argument can be made with regards to social media sites, such as, Facebook, Twitter, etc., and online video sharing sites like YouTube and alike.
+Don’t watch scary or violent films just before bed.
+Avoid getting hooked on series, sports events, or any other TV programmes that are just starting and you know for a fact that they will end very late.
+The same argument goes for social media sites, such as, Facebook or Twitter, video games, and online video sharing sites like YouTube, Dailymotion, Vimeo, and alike.